Last fact-checked: 13 January 2019

 (Image by: Tomas Castelazo)

 Merida is a safe city in one of the most fascinating areas in Mexico.
-For anyone interested in ancient culture, Merida is a must – and its sophisticated ambience will particularly appeal to those looking for more than a beach holiday.
+For anyone interested in ancient culture, Merida is a must – and its sophisticated ambiance will particularly appeal to those looking for more than a beach holiday.

 Merida is also fortunate to have some of the most up-to-date dental clinics in Mexico; patients looking for good quality care in pleasant surroundings will not be disappointed.
 Our best dentists have excellent facilities, embracing new technology, including CAD/CAM systems, digital x-rays and 3D scanning, which provide accurate diagnoses and treatments, as well as speedier turnaround times.